nf-core/website/sites/docs/src/content/docs/guidelines/regulatory/overview.md

 * How trustworthy is the pipeline?
 * PR/code review and approval (change management)
 * CI/CD (test automation, code coverage, versioning and releases)
-* Patching and udpates (including frequency, monitoring of vulnerabilities and third party libraries), requirements management and technical documentation (traceability, reusability, granulatirty, updates)
+* Patching and udpates (including frequency, monitoring of vulnerabilities and third party libraries), requirements management and technical documentation (traceability, reusability, granularity, updates)

 * Reviews
 * Implementation of changes